Six Steps to Hiring Interns

 - Should you choose to use unpaid interns and you are a for-profit organization, be sure that your intern is considered a trainee under the Fair Labor Standards Act.

 - Academic credit is available for eligible internship/Co-op experiences at the University of Arkansas.
-Students need to check with a Co-op Coordinator to find out if credit is possible.
+Students need to check with a Career Coach to find out if credit is possible.

 Given the limited duration of internships, the out-of-pocket costs associated with compensating interns may produce a strong return-on-investment and "pay-out" over the long run in the form of lower recruiting costs and reduced turnover.